kunigami/kunigami.github.io/_docs/cpp/index.md

 ## Hash Map

 In C++ `unordered_map` implements a hash map.
 Search, insertion, and removal of elements have average constant-time complexity.
+Keys don't have any particular order. `map` keeps the keys sorted.

 ### Import